stevezhangzA/nash-chain-of-thought/README.md

 ### The framework of Nash CoT:

 Nash CoT utilize question related contextual information as the template to inference in each path, while utilizing Preference Equilibrium to allivate overconfident generation.
+IN particular, as shown in the demonstration below, if the template guided generation is in the mini-batch inference (has been labeled), it means that such generation reaches preference Equilibrium.
+Finally, we return the highest frequency that reached Preference Equilibrium.

 ![image](demonstration.png)